simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

     environment-namespaced classes of the plugins and mimicking Hiera lookups!

+However, to be completely backward compatible, libkv functions must be able to be executed in the absence of ``libkv::options`` hieradata.
+This means libkv must automatically, internally, default to using the libkv file store, when no libkv backend is specified in hieradata or in a libkv function call.

 ### pki and krb5 Class conversions to libkv

 Conversions of the `pki` and `krb5` Classes to use libkv entails switching